cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

 Prerequisites
 -------------

-You'll need at least docker 1.10.
+You'll need at least Docker 1.10.

 If you don't already have it installed, follow the instructions for your OS: